PreciousSithole/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that adds excute permissions to everybody
+Script that adds sets permission a file